Your cart is empty!

 Sugar is a drug and there’s a dealer on every corner!

-While a relationship with sugar is complex, there are the four areas that lead to the root cause of a sugar addiction.
+While a relationship with sugar is complex, there are four areas that lead to the root cause of sugar addiction.

 The Standard American Diet (SAD) is rich in carbohydrates.
 Unhealthy foods, like chips, French fries, pizza, hamburgers, cookies, barbeque sauce, and soda, are staples of the SAD and are quickly turned into sugar in the body.
 Large amounts of quickly digested carbohydrates increase sugar in the bloodstream, causing a release of insulin.
 This is generally good news because insulin pulls sugar into the cells to create energy.
 However, high levels of sugar provide too much energy, so the excess sugar is stored as fat.
 Once sugar is quickly pulled into cells, the body feels the need for more energy and starts to signal the brain to crave fast-digesting carbohydrates.
 This is one part of the sugar addiction pathway.

 Solution: Eat a balanced diet.
-Aim to fill ½ of your plate with veggies, ¼ plate with a clean source of lean protein, ½ cup of complex carbohydrates and 1 to 2 tablespoons of high quality fat.
+Aim to fill ½ of your plate with veggies, ¼ plate with a clean source of lean protein, ½ cup of complex carbohydrates, and one to two tablespoons of high-quality fat.
 If you experience cravings immediately after you eat, that usually means you’ve consumed insufficient protein or fat and had too much carbohydrates or salt.
 If your cravings hit in the afternoon time frame, this could indicate insufficient protein.
 In addition to a balanced diet, some people may benefit from a multivitamin that can help fill in any nutritional gaps in their diets.
 I work with clients to assess personalized needs for individual nutrients.
 In some cases, clients who are experiencing insulin sensitivity will be recommended certain products that contain beneficial trace minerals.

 Solution: Arm yourself with quality snacks.
-While you won’t always have time to whip up a snack in your kitchen, having something healthy on hand can ensure that you keep your blood sugar balanced, while avoiding foods that spike insulin levels.
-These are some of my favorites: Epic Bars, Dang Unsweetened Toasted Coconut Chips, Brick Bars, Epic Jerky, and an apple or pear with almond butter.
+While you won’t always have time to whip up a snack in your kitchen, having something healthy on hand can ensure that you keep your blood sugar balanced while avoiding foods that spike insulin levels.
+Some of my favorites are Epic Bars and Jerky, unsweetened coconut chips, and an apple or pear with almond butter.